stella-cv/stella_vslam/docs/ros2_package.rst

 * ROS2 : Please follow `Installation of ROS2 <https://index.ros.org/doc/ros2/Installation/>`_.

-* OpenVSLAM : Please follow :ref:`Installation of OpenVSLAM <chapter-installation>`.
+* stella_vslam : Please follow :ref:`Installation of stella_vslam <chapter-installation>`.

 ..
 NOTE ::

-    Please build OpenVSLAM with PangolinViewer or SocketViewer if you plan on using it for the examples.
+    Please build stella_vslam with PangolinViewer or SocketViewer if you plan on using it for the examples.

 Download repositories of ``image_common`` and ``vision_opencv``.